FabrizioMusacchio/DEVONthink_Image_Toolbox/README.md

 **Add custom text + increasing number**
 : A custom text with an attached increasing number will be added to the current comment.

+### Required preparation for the script
-**To make the script work**, you first have to create an empty document (of any type; however, the script is only tested for Markdown files) in DEVONthink.
+To make the script work, you first have to create an empty document in DEVONthink (any type; however, the script is only tested for Markdown files).
 Copy the reference link of that file and extract the UUID part of the link, i.e., remove "`x-devonthink-item://`" from the link text, e.g.,

 <center>